ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

   type T2 @a = 'Just ('Nothing :: Maybe a)

 so that all the variables occurring on the RHS are bound on the LHS.

+This proposal exploits #326 to allow a nice, simple, uniform rule.
+As the manual says, "The reason for this exception [the strange, ad-hoc, top-level-kind-signature rule] is that there may be no other way to bind k".

 Change #2